Quenary/tugtainer/backend/readme.md

 ### Migrations

-Do not forget to create new migrations on models change with `alembic revision --autogenerate -m "some column add to some table"`
+Do not forget to create new migrations on models change with `alembic -c backend/alembic.ini revision --autogenerate -m "..."`